Construction and lining of the Spurlock steel chimney flues: well planned, well executed, systematically supervised

 After considering the jobsite layout, the project time schedule and the weather conditions in Kentucky, Karrena International decided that they would build, grit blast and primer coat steel flue sections on ground level.
 Once a steel flue was erected by welding these sections together in the windshield, the PennguardTM lining was applied in the erected flue, using a movable work platform.

-To ensure the quality of the installed PennguardTM linings in the two Spurlock chimneys, a team of up to three Hadek Quality Assurance (QA) Inspectors was present on site during the surface preparation and lining installation process.
+To ensure the quality of the installed PennguardTM linings in the two Spurlock industrial stacks, a team of up to three Hadek Quality Assurance (QA) Inspectors was present on site during the surface preparation and lining installation process.
 Between its offices in Rotterdam, the Netherlands and Pittsburgh, Pennsylvania, Hadek Protective Systems has a group of 14 Quality Assurance Inspectors who are trained to supervise the complete field installation process of a PennguardTM lining.

 These pages show some pictures of the process of constructing and lining the Spurlock steel chimney flues.

-The steel flue diameter of the Unit 1 chimney is 6.40 metres.
+The steel flue diameter of the Unit 1 industrial stack is 6.40 metres.
 The Unit 2 steel flue is 8.24 metres in diameter.
 Karrena decided to pre-fabricate steel flue sections on site, close to the new chimneys.
 The grit blasting required for the PennguardTM Block Lining System, as well as the application of PennguardTM Block Primer, were also performed on ground level.

 With flue erection complete, Karrena installed a full size suspended work platform to facilitate the installation of the PennguardTM lining system.
 The platform accommodated a team of up to 10 installers and support workers, who applied the PennguardTM lining from the bottom to the top of each flue.
 A smaller, faster lift moving through a hatch in the center of the platform was used for transportation of the installation crew, their tools and the PennguardTM lining materials.
 The lining of the 162 m tall Unit 1 flue took 45 days and the lining of the 165 m tall Unit 2 flue took 38 days.